LDS FAQ: The Church and Its Money

-It has become quite popular among critics, both in and out of the Church, to criticize the financial aspects of The Church of Jesus Christ of Latter-day Saints (called the "Mormon Church").
+It has become quite popular among critics, both in and out of the Church, to criticize the financial aspects of The Church of Jesus Christ of Latter-day Saints (improperly called the "Mormon Church").
 There are also legitimate questions that people can ask in light of various stories on the Church.
 Here I offer my views.
 This is part of the LDSFAQ (Mormon Answers) suite by Jeff Lindsay.
 My writings reflect my personal understanding and are not officially approved by the Church.
-They are also not necessarily approved by or even kind of liked by the Marriott Corporation, by Zion's Bank, by City Center Mall, by Bonneville International Corporation, by KSL Radio, by the Deseret News, by the next President of the United States, or by Harry Reid.
-Just about the only entity that pays any official attention to this work is Planet Lindsay, LLC, which holds all copyrights and reserves all privileges.
+Just about the only entity that pays any official attention to this work is my own Planet Lindsay, LLC, which holds all copyrights and reserves all privileges.

-A lot of critics have been charging that the Mormon Church (you know, The Church of Jesus Christ of Latter-day Saints) is just a big business, a financial empire, a man-made organization focused on money and wealth.
-That's what a lot of critics charge, especially in election years with Mormon candidates.
-But is there any truth to the claims?
+A lot of critics have been charging that The Church of Jesus Christ of Latter-day Saints is just a big business, a financial empire, and a man-made organization focused on money and wealth.
+Is there any truth to the claims?
 Don't bank on it--that's my 2 cents, anyway.

 Yes, the Church gets a lot of tithing money donated by its members who live the ancient law of tithing.
 Yes, the Church owns a number of businesses, lands, and other financial entities that generate income.
 But the real issue is why?
 Why does the Church have investments?
 Why does it need and use income of any kind?
 Why does it even need money?